CoRS-Tech/DiscordCyberBot/PrivacyPolicy.md

 ## 6. Children's Privacy

-The Bot is not directed to individuals under the age of 13, and we do not knowingly collect personal information from children under 13.
-If you are a parent or guardian and become aware that your child has provided us with personal information, please contact us to request deletion of that information.
+The Bot abides by the Discord Terms of Service, which plainly state that no one under the age of 13 should legally use any Discord services.
+The Bot does not knowingly store any data of any minor below this age.
+If you're a parent or a legal guardian and want to delete any data we have stored that is linked to your child's usage of this Bot, please refer to the hereinafter section to contact us.

 ## 7. Changes to This Privacy Policy